svenove/home-assistant-google-pollen/README.md

 5. Search for "Pollen API" and enable it.
 6. Go to the "Credentials" tab on the left sidebar.
 7. Click on "Create credentials" and select "API key".
-8. Copy the generated API key and use it in the `api_key` field in your `configuration.yaml` file.
+8. Copy the generated API key and use it in the `api_key` field during configuration.

 ## Usage